alanedwardes/Ae.WebSearchMcp/README.md

 - **query** (string, required): The search query to execute
 - **count** (integer, optional): Number of results to return (default: 10, max: 10)

-The server will automatically select a random search engine from all configured engines for each search request.
+The server will automatically randomly select a search engine for each request, with fallback support if the selected engine fails or returns no results.

 ### Example Usage